Grappa

 - Young aromatic grappa: similar to young grappa, but made from aromatic grape varieties.

-- Grappa aged in wooden barrels: brief ageing in wooden barrels gives it particularly characteristic organoleptic properties; however, the duration of ageing is too short to be considered old grappa.
+- Grappa aged in wooden barrels: short aging in wooden barrels leads to particularly characteristic organoleptic properties.
+Duration of aging, however, too short to be considered old grappa.

 - Aromatic grappa aged in wooden barrels: similar to grappa aged in wooden barrels, but made from aromatic grape varieties.